 Review of Carnival Mardi Gras

 Carnival XL-Class ship design features a new (red-white-navy blue) hull and was created by the NYC-based naval architecture firm "Bluarch Architecture".
-Among world's largest passenger ships, the new liner has length 1130 ft (344 m), passenger capacity 5200 (lower berths) and boasts the most advanced maritime technologies as well as various fleet-first and industry-first innovations - yet to be revealed.
+Among the world's largest passenger ships, the new liner has length 1130 ft (344 m), passenger capacity 5200 (lower berths) and boasts the most advanced maritime technologies as well as various fleet-first and industry-first innovations.

 On December 14, 2018, Carnival announced that the new Mardi Gras will have the industry's first roller coaster at sea.
 The facility ("BOLT Ultimate Sea Coaster") will be built by Maurer Rides (Munich Germany-based company) specializing in roller coaster design and manufacturing.
 The race track has length 244 m (800 ft), with twists, turns, drops and speeds up to 64 kph (40 mph).
 Individual speeds are posted after the race.
 Carnival's roller coaster is all-electric and allows 2 riders to race along in motorbike-like vehicles at height 57 m (187 ft) above the sea.
-The experience features breathtaking top-deck 360-degree views and ends with a high-speed turn around the ship's funnel.
+The experience features breathtaking top-deck 360-degree views and ends with a high-speed turn around the funnel/smokestack.

 Carnival Mardi Gras staterooms (a total of 2641 passenger cabins) are divided into 22 different categories, including 2-deck apartments (duplex suites) and 80 wheelchair-accessible cabins (for disabled passengers).
 All cabin bathrooms feature the fleet's first glass-door showers and in-shower shaving bar.
 Over 70% of all staterooms are outside, 300 pairs are connecting/family cabins.

 Cabin balconies are accessed via sliding floor-ceiling glass doors.
 The lounge area is furnished with new-type sofabeds (couch bed with footstools opening up for storage), under-bed storage (for suitcases), flexible reading lamps (bedside), mini-refrigerator with transparent glass door, plenty of power outlets, USB ports (on the vanity table and bedside), more shelving (for electronic devices), large wardrobe (with folding shelves, sliding shoe rack, 2 pull-out bins).